michaelchee2004/ParametricProgramming/README.md

 - Q: coefficients for quadratic terms in objective
 - m: coefficients for linear terms in objective
 - A: coefficients for x in constraint matrix
+- W: coefficients for θ in constraint matrix
 - b: constants in constraint matrix
 ```